Cummings & Kennedy

 “Level V: Punishable by a fine up to $200 and a minimum jail sentence of 24 hours and a maximum of 60 days.
-A judge can suspend the sentence but upon completion that the driver spend 24 hours in jail, perform 24 hours of community service or not operate a vehicle for 30 days.
+A judge can suspend the sentence but upon completion that the driver spends 24 hours in jail, perform 24 hours of community service, or not operate a vehicle for 30 days.

 Level IV: Punishable by a fine up to $500 and a minimum jail sentence of 48 hours and a maximum of 120 days.
-A judge can suspend the sentence but upon completion that the driver spend 48 hours in jail, perform 48 hours of community service or not operate a vehicle for 60 days.
+A judge can suspend the sentence but upon completion that the driver spends 48 hours in jail, perform 48 hours of community service, or not operate a vehicle for 60 days.

 Level II: Punishable by a fine up to $2,000 and a minimum jail sentence of seven days and a maximum of one year.
 A judge CANNOT suspend the minimum sentence.

 Level I: Punishable by a fine up to $4,000 and a minimum jail sentence of 30 days and a maximum of two years.
 A judge CANNOT suspend the minimum sentence.“

 The article continues to note that Level I and II infractions are only issued for drivers who are “repeat offenders, persons whose license are revoked, impaired drivers, impaired drivers who are transporting young children, and impaired drivers who hurt someone in a crash.”
 These drivers may be issued a felony DWI, whereas other offenses will be considered misdemeanors.

 Can They Take My Blood in a DWI Arrest?